iWinston/typeorm-plus/docs/migrations.md

 ```
 typeorm migration:create -n PostRefactoring
 ```

-To use CLI commands, you need to install typeorm globally (`npm i typeorm -g`).
-Also, make sure your local typeorm version matches the global version.
-Learn more about the [TypeORM CLI](./using-cli.md).

 Here, `PostRefactoring` is the name of the migration - you can specify any name you want.
 After you run the command you can see a new file generated in the "migration" directory